 That’s a God I can understand: A fierce protector of the holy clay called Good.
-I’m okay with scary and hard, because God always ends up swooping in the end.
+I’m okay with scary, because I know I can do hard things.

 Hard becomes Good after Love roars away all the fear & death.
-When we peek out through the worn canvas structures we built and see the safety and freedom and life we’ve been provided, that’s when we start to say Thank You instead of How Dare You?
+When we peek out through the worn canvas structures we built and see the safety and freedom and life we’ve co-created, that’s when we start to say Thank You instead of How Dare You?

 Then we dance.
 The jungle howling never stops, but neither does the dancing.
 I can get behind a God who dances.

-By eighteen months, Lucy developed an affinity for albacore tuna with mayo and minced celery, a combo etched into my own tastebuds by my Grandma Jo.
+By eighteen months, Lucy developed an affinity for albacore tuna with mayo and minced celery, a combo my famous by my Grandma Jo.
 Tuna wrapped in a flour tortilla with melted cheddar cheese, shredded carrots, julienned bell peppers, and tomato cubes.
 Yum.